phlowers/mechaphlowers/docs/user_guide/ug_general_concepts.md

 MechaPhlowers is a library specialized to perform mechanical and geometrical calculus for powerlines.
 The models are designed to be the simplest and most accurate possible : when possible, calculus are performed in 2D planes.

 The granularity is important : the line is composed by several section.
 For each section, there are several cables.
-Each cable can be divided into spans, which is the lowest scale of calculus.
+Each cable can be divided into spans, which is the lowest scale.

-The algorithms are switching between the different levels during the resolution.

 ## Definition